amasolov/satellite6-aws-demo/README.md

 ### Use Satellite public DNS name to access the instance over SSH using your EC2 key
 ssh ec2-user@<EC2PublicHostname>

-### Use admin/redhat as username/password to access Satellite WebUI on https://<EC2PublicHostname
+### Use admin/redhat as username/password to access Satellite on https://<EC2PublicHostname>
 ```

 ## How to remove it from AWS